 This privacy notice is for individuals providing the University of York with evidence of research impact.
-It sets out the ways in which the University of York gathers, uses, stores and shares your data.
+In many circumstances, impact evidence will not include personal data, but in those circumstances where personal data is provided, this document sets out the ways in which the University of York gathers, uses, stores and shares your data.
 It also sets out how long we keep your data and what rights you have in relation to your data under the General Data Protection Regulation (GDPR).

 For the purposes of this privacy notice, University of York is the Data Controller as defined in the General Data Protection Regulation.
 We are registered with the Information Commissioner’s Office and our entry can be found here.
 Our registration number is: Z4855807.